jundalisay/superblist/content/en/social/economics/solutions/tasmania.md

 This, in addition to the dominance of big forestry and mining corporations, creates both the basic weakness and lack of sustainability of the Tasmanian economy.

-{{< q a="Smith" >}}
+{{< q a="Smith" c="The Wealth of Nations Book V, Chapter 1" >}}
 The usual corporation spirit, wherever the law does not restrain it, prevails in all regulated companies.
-When they have been allowed to act according to their natural genius, they have always, in order to confine the competition to as small a number of persons as possible, endeavoured to subject the trade to many burden some regulations."
+When they have been allowed to act according to their natural genius, they have always, in order to confine the competition to as small a number of persons as possible, endeavoured to subject the trade to many burden some regulations.
-<cite>The Wealth of Nations Book V, Chapter 1</cite>
 {{< /q >}}

-While Economics is ambiguous about the root causes of Tasmania's problems, ~~Socio-economics~~ Superphysics is not only clear, but also can offer the solutions needed to create the wanted effect of socio-economic strength.
+While Economics is ambiguous about the root causes of Tasmania's problems, ~~Socio-economics~~ Supereconomics is not only clear, but also can offer the solutions needed to create the wanted effect of socio-economic strength.

 {{< img src="http://socioecons.files.wordpress.com/2014/07/rudeadvancedcorn.png" cap="By choosing to focus largely on forestry and mining, instead of manufacturing and services, Tasmania has purposely limited its socio-economic development to the semi-rude state." >}}